 First of all, tomatillos aren't baby green tomatoes.

 Tomatillos, sometimes called husk tomatoes, look like green, unripe tomatoes with a dry, leafy husk that wraps around the outside.
-The color of the fruit is a beautiful bright green, which fades a bit once you cook them
+The color of the fruit is a beautiful, bright green, which fades a bit once you cook it.

 Tomatillos have a slightly more acidic, slightly less sweet flavor than ripe and unripe tomatoes.
 Overall, the flavor is more vegetal and bright, and the interior texture is denser and less watery.